the-hyp0cr1t3/CC/Resources.md

 Link: [hackerrank.com/domains/cpp/stl]

 Topics:\
-Post says it all.
+Posts say it all.
 Upsolve every problem.
 Remember that these are only the first 2-3 problems that will introduce you to the topic.
 It's upto you to explore further.\
 Link: [facebook.com/groups/BPHCCompetitiveCoding/permalink/2368441416724151/]

 Once you're familiar with a particular topic, you can go to Problemset on Codeforces and search by tag and/or rating. \